Alex Fielding: Biography

 Alex Fielding started his career as an engineer at Cisco Systems and Apple Computer.

 Shortly after departing Apple, he worked at Exodus Communications for Ellen Hancock.
 Exodus' CEO who was Apple's former CTO.

 He co-founded Wheels of Zeus with Apple's co-founder Steve Wozniak in 2001.
 It was sold to Zontrak in 2006.

 Fielding became CEO of encryption products company Ripcord Networks in 2004 with former Apple CEO Gil Amelio, CTO, Hancock, and Wozniak on its board.

 The company existed through about 2009 when its assets were purchased in an undisclosed transaction.

 He was then chief technology officer at Power Assure from 2009 to 2013, and then vice president at Vigilent until 2014.

 Started working with NASA in 2010 with CTO Chris C. Kemp and started what might be another company of the same name, Ripcord, Inc while in a partnership at the agency in 2014.

 Fielding later was named an advisor to space startup Astra where Kemp is CEO.

 Ripcord announced $180 million in funding in March 2017 from Kleiner Perkins Caufield & Byers, Lux Capital, Legend Star (part of China-based Legend Holdings), and Steve Wozniak.

 Ripcord is utilizing vision guided robotics, industrial automation, and advanced sensors to digitize paper records.
 Once digitized, Ripcord provides a software as a service records service called Ripcord Canopy.

 Further funding was announced later in 2017 and in 2020, including investor CDK Global.

 In September, 2020, Ripcord announced a joint venture with Fuji Xerox.

-In August 2021, he was replaced at Ripcord by William Kurtz, former chief financial officer.
+In August 2021, he was replaced at Ripcord by William Kurtz, former chief financial officer while the company prepared for a public offering.

 Fielding joined the board of directors of the Institute for the Study of Knowledge Management in Education in 2017.

 He was on the boards of the CodeWarrior Foundation, and California Women Empowering Women, a 501c3 non-profit.
 He is an advisor to TEDMED and TED WED.
 He is a donor to UNICEF.
 Fielding is a former member of Mensa International and Silicon Valley Association of Startup Entrepreneurs.
 He is a contributing member of two NIST working groups on the Security Content Automation Protocol (SCAP).